SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 320 SOCIOLOGY OF THE FAMILY

 Prerequisite: SOC 100.
 The family as a social institution, its historical development, function and structure, and interaction with other institutions; cross-cultural comparisons are made.
 The current status of the family, diversity in contemporary American families, as well as stability and change in the life course of families.
 Offered Every Semester.

 SOC 321 THE AFRICAN AMERICAN FAMILY

 3, 3/0; DI14

 Prerequisite: SOC 100.
-The relationship of American social institutions and the African American family; familial relations within the African American family.
-Useful for students who will interact with a diverse population in their careers, e.g., education and service occupations.
+The examination of the relationship between American social institutions and the African American family and familial relations within the African American family.
 Offered spring only.

 Equivalent Course: AAS 321